EnterpriseDB/edb-ansible/roles/setup_pgbackrestserver/README.md

 ## Dependencies

-This role does not have any dependencies, but packages repositories should have been configured beforehand with the `setup_repo` role.
+This role requires the `setup_pgbackrest` role to be run on cluster nodes, and packages repositories should have been configured beforehand with the `setup_repo` role.

 ## Example Playbook